 When a student has been suspended for non-academic infractions, in some cases we only need a petition; in other cases, counseling or alcohol assessments may be required, and we’ll need to review this information with the counseling center and Commons dean to ensure readiness to return, and to develop plans to provide whatever additional support is recommended.

-Request for readmission after academic failure or suspension must be received by June 1 for fall term and by November 15 for winter or spring term.
+Request for readmission after academic failure or suspension must be received by June 1 for fall term and by November 1 for spring term.
+This earlier deadline provides the needed time to process the request so that approved students can meet the November 15 registration for spring term.
 It is important to note that these deadlines are extremely firm.
 As in many cases, a student’s difficulty at Middlebury is not based on academic ability but on ability to behave responsibly, communicate about challenges proactively, and meet deadlines, meeting the readmission deadline is generally seen as an important indicator of readiness to return.
 In cases where a student applying for fall readmission is planning to take summer classes, and therefore does not have a transcript to submit by the June 1 deadline, the petition should still be submitted by June 1; the decision will be tabled until the transcript is received later in the summer.

 Students who are withdrawn from Middlebury and want to transfer in their remaining credits in order to graduate must apply for reinstatement (not readmission), as well as for a waiver of the Senior Year in Residence requirement.
 Required materials include a petition stating the request and a brief explanation of circumstances, and official transcripts for all remaining credits.